tomaszs/Spoticy/README.md

 # How to install

-1. Upload files to your shared-hosting or VPN supporting PHP
+1. Upload files to your shared-hosting or VPS supporting PHP
 2. Create a folder called 'files' to store your music
 3. Create playlist.txt file
 4. Open index.html in your browser